Lead-Safe Wisconsin: Sources of Lead

 Shooting deer with lead bullets can leave behind tiny lead fragments in the meat.
 These lead fragments can be distributed throughout the meat during processing and may be too small to feel or see.

-Limit eating venison that was shot with lead bullets if you or a child are in an at-risk group, such as children under 6 or pregnant women.
+Limit eating venison that was shot with lead bullets if you or your child is in an at-risk group.
+At-risk ground include children under 6 or pregnant women.

 Questions?